 Does your diet make a difference?
 Yes!
 Can a strict migraine headache diet be used to effectively reduce or eliminate your migraines?
 Yes!
 Especially if you know what foods trigger your attacks.

 When I hear the word 'diet' – I panic.
-I am already so restricted in what I am ‘allowed’ to eat it's silly and often, I find it embarrassing.
+I am already so restricted in what I am 'allowed' to eat it's ridiculous... and often, I find it embarrassing.
+Do you too?

 A migraine diet is not like dieting to lose weight, it is more about avoiding what triggers you into a full blown attack and ruins your life for days!

 Migraine food triggers are what NOT

 to eat.
 It is so important to avoid our food triggers so we can avoid having any or many future attacks.

 For more details on what NOT to eat please read our article on the most common foods that trigger migraines.

 I’ve done more radical dieting for my migraines then I ever had to do to lose weight.
 Food has become my number one focus besides my health.
 Breakfast, lunch and dinner and all snacks are pre-planned so I never risk causing another migraine.
 My life revolves around my so called migraine headache diet.